All posts by Katherine Amy Vega

 One image.
 Dozens of attacks, simply for existing while female in the public eye.

-(She has done these videos with artists that were mentioned earlier as well, such as Billie Eilish and Melanie C.)
+(Leigh has made these videos featuring artists that were mentioned earlier as well, such as Billie Eilish and Melanie C.)

 While I primarily see misogyny come from a lot of men, I want to note many women make horrible comments about female celebrities too, and I see it when I subject myself to comment threads almost every day.
 It is disappointing, to say the least, and that brings things back to the internalized misogyny I mentioned earlier.